 We assess the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets by jurisdiction.
-Based on our evaluation of all positive and negative evidence, as of December 31, 2022, a valuation allowance of \$0.7 million has been recorded against the deferred tax assets that more likely than not will not be realized.
-The net deferred tax assets of \$57.8 million consists of the net deferred tax assets in the US and foreign jurisdictions, where we are in a cumulative income position.
+Based on our evaluation of all positive and negative evidence, as of December 31, 2023, a valuation allowance of \$0.7 million has been recorded against the deferred tax assets that more likely than not will not be realized.
+The net deferred tax asset change of \$10.3 million consists of the net deferred tax asset changes in the US and foreign jurisdictions, where we are in a cumulative income position.